Transport in Poland: Air transport

 The most important airport in Poland is Warsaw 'Frederic Chopin' International Airport.
 Warsaw's airport is the main international hub for LOT Polish Airlines.

 In addition to Warsaw Chopin, Wrocław, Gdańsk, Katowice, Kraków and Poznań all have international airports.

 In preparation for the Euro 2012 football championships jointly hosted by Poland and Ukraine, a number of airports around the country were renovated and redeveloped.
-This included the building of new terminals with an increased number of jetways and stands at both Copernicus Airport in Wrocław and Lech Wałęsa Airport in Gdańsk.
+This included the building of new terminals with an increased number of jetways and stands at both Wrocław Airport and Lech Wałęsa Airport in Gdańsk.

+Airlines

+There are a total of 8 Polish airline companies currently operating, with the most successful airline being LOT Polish Airlines, the flag carrier of Poland.
+It is also the only regularly scheduled airline in Poland.

+6 of the airlines are chartered airlines, including Buzz, Enter Air, LOT Charters, Skytaxi, SprintAir, and Smartwings Poland.
+SprintAir Cargo is also the main cargo airline in Poland.

 Airports

 The Polish airline market was until 2004 a closed market, with bilateral agreements between countries served from the national hub – Warsaw.
 The regional airports were mostly serving as spokes, and were controlled by PPL, the state-owned airport authority.
 However, in the 1990s it was decided to deregulate the airport market and abolish the dominant position of PPL.
 Nearly all local airports (apart from Zielona Góra airport) became separate companies, with local governments involved in their management, which led to the partial decentralisation.
 Soon after opening of Polish sky for competition, flights "avoiding" the Warsaw hub became more common.

 There are twelve passenger airports in operation, and there is also an airport Heringsdorf in German village Garz, 7 kilometers from Polish seaside spa Świnoujście.